-The entire digestive process is meant to help you absorb the nutrients from your foods so they can be used in your body to keep you healthy, energized and keep your gut healthy.
+The entire digestive process is meant to help you absorb the nutrients from your foods so they can be used in your body to keep you healthy, energized, and keep your gut healthy.
 Since your digestive tract houses more bacterial cells than the cells in your body, it’s pretty important that you feed it well.
-Otherwise, the unhealthy bacteria cells can proliferate and make us sick, leading to bad digestion, disease and even poor mood health.
+Otherwise, unhealthy bacteria cells can proliferate and make us sick, leading to bad digestion, disease, and even poor mood health.

 Certain nutrients can help keep your gut healthy and best of all, they’re found in a variety of delicious, plant-based foods.

 Here are some of the most important to focus on:

 Magnesium shortage is a hot topic these days due to the way our soil has been subjected to factory farming, use of pesticides and herbicides, and overall environmental distraught that’s depleted the natural minerals originally found in soil.
 One of those that is essential for our health, including digestion, is magnesium.
 Magnesium is found in all plant-based foods (lucky us!), but it’s important to choose the healthiest sources and ensure we’re getting quality versions of these whole foods.
 Organic will ensure your foods have the most mineral content and will keep your body free from harmful chemicals and pesticides that could possibly alter your digestive tract.